 Elie Wiesel dispels the misconception that he forever lost his faith in God after the war.
 Language becomes holy through prayer.

 A listener's story about a heinous crime reminds one of Desmond Tutu speaking about forgiveness during the South African truth and reconciliation process.

 We originally produced “Getting Revenge and Forgiveness” in the bitter midst of the 2008 election season.
 And when we first decided on the current program schedule just weeks ago, we had no idea that this show would land in another dramatic moment of recriminatory public emotion, over health care and other issues, in an already charged political climate.

-Live from the studio, we captured Brother Guy and Father George's best lines and paired them with a video of The Colbert Report's interview with Brother Consolmagno.
+Live from the studio, we captured Br.
+Guy and Fr.
+George's best lines and paired them with a video of The Colbert Report's interview with Br.
+Consolmagno.

 String theorist S. James Gates speaks eloquently and thoughtfully about how he discovered Einstein’s passion for the problem of racism, and his "capacity for ethical engagement and his scientific creativity."

 There’s a lot of activity in Boston these days.
 We recently learned that WGBH will now be carrying Speaking of Faith on Sundays at 7 a.m.
 Yeah!